hukam-risk-ai/audit-ai-risk-projects/README.md

 ## About Me

-I’m a CISA-certified audit professional with 9+ years of experience in SOX, Internal Audit, ITGC/ITAC and currently expanding into AI risk governance and data assurance.
+I’m a CA and CISA-certified audit professional with 9+ years of experience in SOX, Internal Audit, ITGC/ITAC and currently expanding into AI risk governance and data assurance.